 For years now, iOS and Android alike have lacked that very special place in the world for true immersion.
-While many games sell the simplicity, the casual nature, or the quick gameplay, Galaxy on Fire 2 is none of these, and instead a complete 180 in the industry standard of reserving mobile platforms for casual gaming.
+While many games sell simplicity, a casual nature, or quick gameplay, Galaxy on Fire 2 is none of these, and instead a complete 180 in the industry standard of reserving mobile platforms for casual gaming.

-In Galaxy on Fire 2 you play Keith Maxwell, a Terran officer-turned-mercenary who, after a malfunction in his fighter, is sent forward thirty five years into the future, and into the fray of the ongoing wars between four major nations: The Terran, Vossk, Mido, and Nivelian, whom all are meanwhile harassed by the alien-like and unknown Void Race, whom destroy countless freighters between the various nations.
+In Galaxy on Fire 2, you play Keith Maxwell, a Terran officer-turned-mercenary who, after a malfunction in his fighter, is sent forward thirty-five years into the future, and into the fray of the ongoing wars between four major nations: The Terran, Vossk, Mido, and Nivelian, whom all are meanwhile harassed by the alien-like and unknown Void Race, who destroy countless freighters between the various nations.
 Keith is swooped up by the Terran fleet by some old friends to help fight the Void threat and save the galaxy.